ventocom/cordova-plugin-multiple-apks/README.md

-# Cordova plugin for extending the Android project in a dynamic way to build multiple apks, one for every native platform
+# Cordova plugin for setting cdvBuildMultipleApks gradle property to true

+This is espacially useful if your cordova project has some bigger native dependencies and you want to optimize your APK size.

 ## Usage

-* add the plugin to your project `ionic plugin add cordova-plugin-multiple-apks`
+* add the plugin to your project `cordova plugin add https://github.com/DavidStrausz/cordova-plugin-multiple-apks.git`
-* remove and readd Android platform so the project ist created correctly with multiple-apk option `ionic platform remove android`, `ionic platform add android`

 ### Further information on multiple APK use in Android projects

 [Google Developer - Multiple APK Support](https://developer.android.com/google/play/publishing/multiple-apks.html)